ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   to make use of transport protocols in terms of the features they provide.

-- A unified interface to datagram and connection-oriented transports, allowing use of a common API for connection-establishment and closing.
+- A unified interface to datagram and stream-oriented transports, allowing use of a common API for connection establishment and closing.

 - Message-orientation, as opposed to stream-orientation, using application-assisted framing and deframing where the underlying transport